 When CLS rules are updated in a data model, they automatically propagate to all downstream references.

-Select the two columns we want to secure, and the method we want to use:
+Select the Cust Name column and choose the method we want to use to secure it:

 Apply CLS at the Parent Level: